PerlEdit Home Page

 - Visual debugger allows you to see the source code as you

 step through the code.

 - Set breakpoints.

-- Variables windows shows values of variables near the current line.
+- Variables windows shows values of variables near the

 - Watch window allows you to view and modify any variable.

 - Support for debugging of CGI scripts on a remote web server

 - Plugins allow you to extend the features of PerlEdit.